dragmove/lism/README.md

 ## About

-Collection of TypeScript Utilities to help developers streamline their coding workflow.
+Lism is a Collection of TypeScript Utilities to help developers streamline their coding workflow.

+## Documentation

+You can find the Lism documentation [on the website](https://dragmove.github.io/lism).

-## Install
+## Installation

 ```sh
 npm install lism --save